AI for Scientific Discovery is a Social Problem: Solutions and Implementation Strategies

 \paragraph{Community-Owned Infrastructure and Sustainable Funding}

-Sustainable infrastructure depends on community ownership rather than reliance on commercial platforms or individual institutions.
-Open source projects like Jupyter, Conda, and the Scientific Python ecosystem illustrate successful community-driven models that serve broad research needs.
-Scientific AI systems, however, require additional components such as provenance tracking for reproducibility, specialized metadata schemas, and support for long-running computations.
+Sustainable infrastructure depends on community ownership rather than a reliance on commercial platforms or individual institutions.
+Open-source projects such as Jupyter, Conda, and the Scientific Python ecosystem illustrate successful community-driven models that serve broad research needs.
+Provenance tracking records the origins and transformations of datasets and analyses, which is essential for conducting reproducible research~\cite{jacobsen2020fair}.

 Building this infrastructure is critical, but so is investment in outreach and dissemination.
-Valuable resources already exist---such as free compute, storage, and API credits from NAIRR~\cite{nsf_nairr_2024}, OSPool~\cite{osg_pool}, and Hugging Face~\cite{huggingface_storage_limits_2025}---yet often go unused because potential users remain unaware of them.
+Valuable resources already exist---such as free computing, storage, and API credits from NAIRR~\cite{nsf_nairr_2024}, OSPool~\cite{osg_pool}, and Hugging Face~\cite{huggingface_storage_limits_2025}---yet often go unused because potential users remain unaware of them.
 Without active education and visibility, infrastructure risks being underutilized.

-The central challenge is sustainable funding that supports both long-term development and the communication strategies needed for adoption.
-Infrastructure takes years of effort, but traditional research funding favors novelty over maintenance~\cite{crawford2024nasa}.
-Addressing this gap will require mechanisms that combine support for infrastructure and dissemination, through consortium models, government investment, or hybrid public–private partnerships~\cite{chanzuckerberg2024eoss}.
+The central challenge is the acquisition of sustainable funding that supports both long-term development and the communication strategies that are needed for adoption.
+Infrastructure takes years of effort to build, but traditional research funding schemes favor novelty over maintenance~\cite{crawford2024nasa}.
+Addressing this gap will require mechanisms that combine support for infrastructure and dissemination through consortium models, government investments, or hybrid public--private partnerships~\cite{chanzuckerberg2024eoss}.